 Legend of Dragoon

 With an original setting (for video games at least) in Norse mythology, Valkyrie Profile also has an original combat system.
 Alternating turns, as the entire party shares one turn and able to attack, defend as well as other statuses, simultaneously.
 Enemies, however are given their own turn and do not combine attacks with one another.
 To streamline the one turn, team-based attacks, each character is assigned one of four buttons.
-It's an intuitive system that really works to differentiate Valkyrie Profile from other PS1 RPGs and as the system grows throughout the playthrough, it becomes deeper and deeper.
+It's an intuitive system that really works to differentiate Valkyrie Profile from other RPGs on the PS1 and as the system grows throughout the playthrough, it becomes deeper and deeper.
 The game is good at slowly building up the system as you progress, never feeling overwhelming, and combined with the wonderful story, Valkyrie Profile gives weight to progression.

 Dragon Warrior VII

 Dragon Warrior VII is definitely not the most aesthetically pleasing of the list, even despite the sprite-based graphics.
-Dragon Warrior is known for its pedigree in a similar vein as the Final Fantasy series, and like the Final Fantasy, the games are similar in gameplay style.
+Dragon Warrior is known for its pedigree in a similar vein as the Final Fantasy series, and like that series, the games are similar in gameplay style.
 Dragon Warrior VII has the gameplay that defines the stereotypical JRPG.
 It has turn-based, simple battles, massive exploration and an epic story where an unlikely hero must save the world.
 It sounds generic, but it is all done so well, and has been mimicked so well, it's important to remember why.

-Great PS1 RPGs
+Great PlayStation RPGs

 Breath of Fire IV

-Top Tier PS1 RPGs
+Top Tier PlayStation RPGs